 How to Run a Successful Blog While Working a 9 to 5

-Many people think that Blogging is my full-time gig, which I take as a compliment.
-I feel like people see the quality of my content & see my commitment to Bornmajestic and just assume that I do it full-time.
-The reality is, i’m a wife, blogger, e-boutique owner, and on top of that, I have a full time job as a employee relations manager.
-Any free second that I have outside of work, I dedicate to family time, brand building, hosting events, & creating content.
-You may be wondering, how in the heck I have time to do it all.
-Juggling all of my responsibilities is not easy, and it comes with its good days and long days.
-Instagram will fool you into thinking that I have tons of free time, but in order for me to produce the content that you see, it takes strategy and commitment before work, after work and on weekends.
-I wanted to share this post to encourage those who have full-time jobs and also have a passion to create content.
-Many people think that if you work full time, you won’t have enough time to consistently create content.
-I’m here to tell you that you can absolutely do both!
-It is possible to monetize your content and be consistent while working a full-time job.
-Hopefully this post will help remove all of your doubt and encourage you to keep pushing.
+People often see the quality of my content on social media & blog and just assume that I create content full-time.
+The reality is, I’m a wife, blogger, and on top of that, I have a full time job as a employee relations manager working a 9 to 5 Monday through Friday.
+Any free time that I have outside of work, I dedicate to family, brand building, hosting events, & creating content.
+You may be wondering, how in the world do I have time to balance it all?
+Juggling all of my responsibilities is not easy, and it comes with its good days and its long days.
+In order for me to produce the content that you see, it takes strategy and commitment before work, after work and on weekends.
+I wanted to share this post to encourage those GIRL CEO’s who are growing their side hustles while working a full-time jobs.
+It is possible to monetize your content and be consistent while still working a full-time job.
+Hopefully this post will help remove all of your doubt and encourage you to keep pushing towards your goals and dreams.
 Some people love their jobs and have no plans to leave, and some people are working towards leaving their jobs to pursue blogging full-time, and the tips that I’m sharing will help you regardless of your desired path.
-Here are some strategies to build a brand, while working a 9 to 5.
+Here are some strategies have a successful blog, while working a 9 to 5.

 Dedicate Time Blocks for Content Creation

-Most jobs require that you work a set schedule during or come to work during office hours.
 I treat my content creation time like office hours, scheduling clear timeframes for dedicated task.
 We all know that blogging requires much more than just writing, so blocking off time for photoshoots, social media, events, and posting is key.
 For example, I block off blogging hours on each weeknight, and I also work on my business on Saturdays.
 I try to keep Sunday off limits so that I can recharge whenever possible, but some Sundays I still work on my business.
 During my office hours, I have a clear agenda for each business day.
-Sometimes, the agenda may focused on writing blog verbiage.
+Sometimes, the agenda may be focused on writing blog verbiage.
 Another day, the agenda may be event planning for an upcoming workshop or conference.
 During office hours, I make it clear to others that I am unavailable so that others can take this timeframe seriously and limit distractions.
-For example, during my business hours, George respects it and lets me focus.
+For example, during my business hours, my husband respects it and lets me focus.
 During my business hours, my social media is silenced, and I’m giving it my all.
 How do you consistently produce content if you don’t block off time to create the content?
 What times works best for your content creation?
 Are you more focused in the mornings or at night?
 Can you create content on your lunch hour?

 Create a Content Calendar

 Now that you know how to make block off time for creating content, you actually need to organize all of your content ideas and plan out when you want to post them.
 Do you know what days you are posting, blogging and sharing this week, or better yet, this month?
 This concept is called creating a content calendar.
-For example, right now, I am planning my Holiday content for December mapping out if I want to do a gift guide, a beauty post, a fashion post, a lifestyle post, etc. I am planning out videos, blogs, and social media post for December thinking a month ahead.
+For example, right now, I am planning out videos, blogs, and social media post for the month ahead.
 If you are at the point where you are getting sponsored post, use your content calendar to manage your post deadlines and plan to integrate organic content in or around that timeframe so your feed and site feels authentic.
 Don’t overthink content calendars because they come in many forms such as handwritten, electronic, spreadsheets or whatever works for you.